lupyuen/lupyuen.github.io/src/visual.md

 ```

 [(See the Complete Log)](https://github.com/lupyuen/visual-zig-nuttx#test-visual-zig-sensor-app)

+Yep we have successfully created an IoT Sensor App with Blockly, Zig and NuttX! 🎉

+_Can we test without NuttX?_

 To test the Zig program above on Linux / macOS / Windows (instead of NuttX), add the stubs below to simulate a NuttX Sensor...